davidalber/jupyterhub-aws/infra/README.md

 #### Security Group

 You must set the following values in vars.tf:
-- `ssh_cidrs`: CIDR ranges from which SSH and Mosh connections will be accepted.
+- `ssh_cidrs`: CIDR ranges from which SSH connections will be accepted.
 It is good practice to disallow SSH access, except when needed.
 This is accomplished by leaving the set empty.
 It is also good practice, when allowing SSH access, to limit authorizations to